dung-phan/digital-class-frontend/README.md

 This is my own attempt to build a full stack React app for 4 days.

-Note: For the purpose of demonstration, the authentication and validation from users have been removed (codes can be found in the repo but not implemented )

 ## Table of contents:

 - **[Technologies used](#technologies-used)**